hobbes09/backendDevNotes/resume_diagnosis/diagnosis.md

 - Disaster recovery strategy
 - Verify all alarms systems are working fine
 - Vertical testing of each service - results in per pod estimation and checking of degraded performance and efficient utilization of resources, and panic verification
+- Identify weak points of each service and design degradation scenario handling
 - Gameday scripts to mock the real-match traffic volume